DealerDotCom/web-integration-api-docs/source/includes/_locations.md

 })(window.DDC.APILoader);
 ```

-This element is positioned below the vehicle pricing area on vehicle search and detail pages.
+This element is positioned after the vehicle-payments insert location, and is placed below the pricing/incentives area on vehicle search and detail pages.

 ## Vehicle Media Container